revbayes/revbayes.github.io/tutorials/coalescent/skyline.md

 {% subsection The Tree %}

-Now, the will instantiate the stochastic node for the tree.
+Now, we will instantiate the stochastic node for the tree.
 The Skyline distribution function `dnCoalescentSkyline` takes the vector of population sizes the taxa as input. <!--- **(need to check whether it can take more)** --->
 By chosing `methods="events"`, the interval lengths will be chosen based on the number of events.